RustRover 2024.3 Help

 Store as project file box

 3. (Optional) If the .idea directory is added to VCS ignored files, the .idea/runConfigurations subfolder will be ignored, too.
-If you use Git for your project, you can share .idea/runConfigurations only and leave .idea ignored by modifying .gitignore as follows:
+If the project uses Git, you can share .idea/runConfigurations and leave .idea ignored by modifying .gitignore as follows:

 /.idea/* !/.idea/runConfigurations